Graphic: RFDS Flight Nurse attends dramatic rescue on Christmas Eve

 The good news is that all three patients survived their ordeal and Joshua is now back working again.

-Sabrina showed that day she had what it took to be a Royal Flying Doctor Flight Nurse, a job she adores.
-Dr Bowley, who has been with the RFDS for 25 years, told her she’d never get a case like that again.
+Sabrina showed that she had what it took to be a RFDS Flight Nurse, a job she adores.
+Dr Bowley, who has been with the Service since 1994, told Sabrina she’d never see a case like that again.

-Thanks to you, and our partnership with QSuper, nurses like Sabrina, right across the state, have the ongoing medical training needed to keep their skills up-to-date and help save more lives.
+Thanks to our supporters, nurses like Sabrina, right across the state, have the ongoing medical training needed to keep their skills up-to-date and help save more lives.